amitvmehndiratta/3D-Statistical-Texture-Analysis-Toolbox-v1.3/readme.txt

 ==========================================================================

+Instruction for Installation

 Texture_Analysis_Toolbox Executable

--Texture_Analysis_Toolbox_Installer.exe
+- Please double click the Texture_Analysis_Toolbox_Installer.exe file and follow the instruction to install the texture analysis tool.
-    Note: Version 9.4 (R2018a) of the MATLAB Runtime will be installed following the software Texture_Analysis_Toolbox_v1.3 -This readme file
+  Note: Version 9.4 (R2018a) of the MATLAB Runtime will be installed following software Texture_Analysis_Toolbox_v1.3

 Definitions